 There are two main types of solar energy technologies—photovoltaics (PV) and concentrating solar-thermal power (CSP).

 You're likely most familiar with PV, which is utilized in solar panels.
-When the sun shines onto a solar panel, energy from the sunlight is absorbed by the cells in the panel, which creates an electric field across the layers and causes electricity to flow.
+When the sun shines onto a solar panel, energy from the sunlight is absorbed by the PV cells in the panel.
+This energy creates electrical charges that move in response to an internal electrical field in the cell, causing electricity to flow.

 Concentrating solar-thermal power (CSP) systems use mirrors to reflect and concentrate sunlight onto receivers that collect solar energy and convert it to heat, which can then be used to produce electricity or stored for later use.
 It is used primarily in very large power plants.